-The Swift cable is an electrode cable with a cylindrical stainless steel take-out mounted at even intervals along the cable.
+The Swift cable is an electrode cable with two cylindrical stainless steel take-outs mounted at even intervals along the cable.

-The individual switch cylinders are addressable by the MiniSting.
-The address (1-254) of each electrode/switch is marked on the cable beside der.
+The individual switch cylinders are addressable by the Sting.
+The address (1-254) of each electrode/switch is marked on the cable beside the cylinder.
 Each cable has a female connector in the low address end of the cable and a male connector at the high address end of the cable.
 It is possible to connect cables with up to a maximum of 254 electrode/switches to one system.